ubccpsc/310/project/README.md

 ## Late policy

-It is possible to submit D1 and D2 late for partial marks; other deliverables cannot be submitted late.
+It is possible to submit D0, D1 and D2 late for partial marks; other deliverables cannot be submitted late.
 Appeals for late marks must be made by the Deliverable 3 final deadline.
 Late deliverables will be subject to the following penalty:

-* 1 deliverable late: 50% (D1 by D2, D2 by D3).
+* 1 deliverable late: 50% (D0 by D1, D1 by D2, D2 by D3).
-* 2 deliverables late: 60% (e.g., D1 by D3).
+* 2 deliverables late: 60% (e.g., D0 by D2, D1 by D3).

-Late deliverables can only increase the test passing rate.
+Late deliverables can only increase the test passing rate (coverage rate for D0).
 The retrospective multipliers and test coverage rate from the original deliverable will still be used.
 The # of deliverables late depends on the timestamp of the commit you ran you deliverable against (the # of deliverables late increments after each deliverable deadline).
-Use [this form](LINK TBD) to submit your late request.
-Please talk to your team before you do this, we will only consider one late request per-team per-deliverable at most.
+Use [this form](https://goo.gl/forms/6Uw0VWRz1UQBBLZ52) to submit your late request.
+Please talk to your team before you do this, we will only consider at most one late request per-team per-deliverable.

 <!---
 To apply for the late policy, please fill out the [late deliverable request](https://goo.gl/forms/9P4DBfXBBhuPHTqM2) form by the Deliverable 4 deadline.